mswitzer95/bag-resale-tracker/README.md

 This project scrapes resale handbag prices and dumps them to a flat file in an S3 bucket.
-The data in this bucket is to be accessed by Power BI to create dashboards and visualizations that support business logic (outside the scope of this repo).
+The data in this bucket is to accessed by Power BI to create visualizations that support business logic.
 The broad application has the following architecture:\
 ![architectural diagram](./diagram.png)